 - FLOR Carpet Tiles – These are modular carpet tiles so its not permanent and you can move it when you need to.
 They have stylish colors and patterns.
 FLOR carpet tiles are made with renewable and recycled content and are recyclable.

-- Skip It – Save yourself some money and just properly child proof your home.
-Rhoost your sharp corners and gate off areas that are unsafe for baby and toddlers.
+- Skip It – Save yourself some money and just properly childproof your home.
+Rhoost your sharp corners and gate off unsafe areas for baby and toddlers.
 I’ve got 2 boys and never used any type of floor padding other than the area rugs we already have.
 They get hurt more outside than anywhere else!